- Museum or Interpretation Centre

 - The Jardin des Senteurs and its meditative path (follow this scented path all the way to the Saint-Bernard chapel).

-Thanks to this leaflet, roles are reversed: children get a change to guide their parents through the abbey, thanks to a little help from Monk Radulphe and his anecdotes...
+Thanks to a discovery leaflet, roles are reversed: children get a change to guide their parents through the abbey, thanks to a little help from Monk Radulphe and his anecdotes...
 There too will be challenges and riddles to solves along the way.
 The trail lasts for about 1h30.
-1 €/leaflet.
+2 €/leaflet.

 Animation - Credit cards accepted - Outdoor catering - Indoor catering

-Access for PRM (autodeclared) - Lift - Mobility translation booth - Cafe - Garden - Daylight - Shop - Training materials provided - Car parking - Cycle rack - Parking - Restaurant - Common bathroom - Terrace
+Access for PRM (autodeclared) - Lift - Mobility translation booth - Cafe - Garden - Daylight - Shop - Training materials provided - Car parking - Motor Home parking - Cycle rack - Parking - Restaurant - Common bathroom - Terrace

 Guide available/groups - German - EN - FR - NL - Audioguide/mobile app/tablet